-RFID manufacturer Impinj (NASDAQ:PI) reported results in line with analyst expectations in Q4 FY2022 quarter, with revenue up 45.7% year on year to $76.6 million.
-Guidance for next quarter's revenue was $83.5 million at the midpoint, which is 8.64% above the analyst consensus.
-Impinj made a GAAP loss of $118 thousand, improving on its loss of $20 million, in the same quarter last year.
+RFID manufacturer Impinj (NASDAQ:PI) reported Q4 FY2023 results beating Wall Street analysts' expectations, with revenue down 7.8% year on year to $70.65 million.
+Guidance for next quarter's revenue was also optimistic at $73.5 million at the midpoint, 3.8% above analysts' estimates.
+It made a non-GAAP profit of $0.09 per share, down from its profit of $0.41 per share in the same quarter last year.

-- Inventory Days Outstanding: 116, up from 94 previous quarter
+- Inventory Days Outstanding: 240, down from 284 in the previous quarter

 Founded by Caltech professor Carver Mead and one of his students Chris Diorio, Impinj (NASDAQ:PI) is a maker of radio-frequency identification (RFID) hardware and software.